anakhaei/CarND-Behavioral-Cloning-P3/writeup.md

 I finally, randomly shuffled the data set and put 20% of the data into a validation set.
 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.

 ### Model Architecture
+I have started with an Architecture similar to NVIDIA paper and I fine tuned it.
+Intially I trained my network with only center camera of Udacity data set.
+I also removed some of the convolutional layesr to keep more pixels before my fully connected layer.
+The model was not able to handle the turn before the bridge.
+Then I intoduced the images from left and right cameras with the correction of 0.1.
+Probbaly the correction was not enough to prevent the car going out of the lane.

+I introduced two changes at the same time so it is now difficault the judje te impact of each of them.
+I increased the correction and also augmented the data set by flipping them.
+It was a major improvement, but still not good enough to handle all the turns.
+At this point, I added my own data set by driving 2 laps plus several recovery cases from right and left.
+At this time, I got a good result with smooth manouvers.
+I tested it with the velocity of 10 and 20 it performed quite well.
+No success at the velocity of 30!

-I have started with an Architecture similar to NVIDIA paper and I fine tune it.
-I used 5 epochs since after that I didn't see that much improvement.
+I used 5 epochs since and after that I didn't see that much improvement.
 Here is the architecture that I finaly used:

 ##### Preprocessing Layer:
 * Layer 1: Lambda for Normalization.
 Input = 160x320x3.
 Output = 160x320x3